 “…it costs a lot to win and even more to lose…”

 She said, “No!
 There’s no bad luck.
 We don’t say that!
 Ever!
 There is only Luck.”
-She looked a little frantic for a minute and pushed another twenty dollar bill in to the silent baby’s mouth.
-It came to life like fireworks on an altar.
+She looked a little frantic for a minute and pushed another twenty dollar bill in like she was lighting a votive candle in penance.
+The machine came to life like fireworks on an altar.